RemiCrapart/Spendesk/README.md

 # How to run

 Now you have unzip openjdk15 go directly to the bin folder(jdk-15\bin), it will avoid to configure windows env, bash profile etc...

-You are on the bin folder, execute the following command to launch the app (The app is in the root folder WalletCards-0.0.1-SNAPSHOT.jar) :
+You are on the bin folder, execute the following command to launch the app :
 "java -jar pathOfTheApplication" so for example : "java -jar C:\Spendesk\WalletCards-0.0.1-SNAPSHOT.jar"

 The application should run :)